ruby-next/ruby-next/README.md

 Thus, polyfills are only available in compatible runtimes (MRI, JRuby, TruffleRuby).

 Language is responsible for **transpiling** edge Ruby syntax into older versions.
-It could be done programmaticaly or via CLI.
+It could be done programmatically or via CLI.
 It also could be done in runtime.

 ## Using only polyfills